• hair care

 Before I even pick up my shears, I ask questions.
 How do you usually wear your hair?
 Do you blow dry it every morning or let it air dry?
 Do you work outside in the New Jersey humidity, or are you in an office with air conditioning all day?
 These details tell me more about what your haircut needs to do than any inspiration picture ever could.

-I once had a client who came in wanting a sleek bob she saw online.
+I once had another client who came in wanting a sleek bob she saw online.
 But after talking, I found out she spends weekends hiking near Pio Costa and barely touches a blow dryer.
 That changed everything.
 We adjusted her cut so it would still look polished without needing 20 minutes of styling every day.

 Step Two: Sectioning and Precision